execvpe/netscape-bookmark-toolbox/README.md

 # Netscape Bookmark (File) Toolbox

-A collection of python scripts for parsing and converting netscape bookmark files.
+A collection of python scripts for parsing and converting Netscape bookmark files.

 ## Dependencies